 What the bug looks like

-The whole page slides left and right, a bottom scrollbar appears, or content looks cut off at the right edge of the viewport.
+The page moves left and right on mobile, a bottom scrollbar appears, or the right edge of the layout feels slightly cut off.

 Why it happens